Workers’ Compensation for Injured Nurses

 - Strained muscles and joints.
 Nurses at hospitals and nursing homes are often expected to move larger patients – either from a chair to a bed, from a bed to a bed, or even while the patient is within the bed (in the prevention of bedsores).
 Too much heavy lifting – sometimes done quickly out of necessity for the patient’s life – can cause strained muscles or joint problems.

-Whether you are a Registered Nurse in Philadelphia, a Licensed Nurse Practitioner in Reading, a Certified Nursing Assistant in Bensalem or a nurse anesthetist in a hospital in Lansdowne – or a hardworking nurse in any facility throughout Pennsylvania – Larry Pitt & Associates is here to help.
-Our experienced Philadelphia workers’ compensation lawyers are ready and able to assist you so you can obtain the benefits you need and deserve in order to protect yourself, your family and your future.
+Whether you are a Registered Nurse, a Licensed Nurse Practitioner, a Certified Nursing Assistant, or a nurse anesthetist in a hospital, Larry Pitt & Associates is here to help.
+Our experienced workers’ compensation lawyers are ready and able to assist you so you can obtain the benefits you need and deserve in order to protect yourself, your family and your future.

 Work With a Philadelphia Workers’ Compensation Lawyer Who Understands the Impact of Nursing Injuries